-Abundance of white stumpnose, nude goby and blacktail in seine net hauls that was above average in Small Bay during the 2007 and 2008 surveys but have remained below these maxima since 2009 (Figure 11-5).
-It may be that the peak densities attained by these species during 2007 - 2008 were the exception, and the lower densities recorded before and after this period, represent the more typical situation.
-The concerning declining trend in white stumpnose and blacktail abundance over the 2012 - 2015 period in Small Bay was thought to have reversed with the third highest white stumpnose abundance and second highest blacktail abundance recorded in 2016 samples, but unfortunately this moderate "recovery" was not sustained.
-Blacktail juveniles were absent from Small Bay catches in 2017, remained scarce in 2018 samples (five individuals), recovered somewhat in 2019 (61 individuals), were absent in 2020 and only two were caught in 2021.
-White stumpnose abundance in Small Bay increased dramatically in 2021 from that recorded in the preceding three surveys, with 473 individuals caught, but remains well below the historical peaks in 2007 (12 331) and 2008 (1 566).
-The Small Bay fish community does appear to have deteriorated in health since the start of the fish monitoring programme, with substantial and consistent declines in abundance of several of the more common species.
+Abundance of white stumpnose, nude goby and blacktail in seine net hauls that was above average in Small Bay during the 2007 and 2008 surveys but have remained below these maxima since 2009 (Figure 10.4).
+It may be that the peak densities attained by these species during 2007-2008 were the exception, and the lower densities recorded before and after this period, represent the more typical situation.
+The concerning declining trend in white stumpnose and blacktail abundance over the 2012-2015 period in Small Bay was thought to have reversed with the third highest white stumpnose abundance and second highest blacktail abundance recorded in 2016 samples, but unfortunately this moderate "recovery" was not sustained.
+White stumpnose abundance in Small Bay did not continue to increase from previous surveys, with 54 individuals caught in 2022, well below the historical peaks in 2007 (12 331) and 2008 (1 566), and the 473 individuals caught in 2021.
+Blacktail juveniles were absent from Small Bay catches in 2017, remained scarce in 2018 samples (five individuals), recovered somewhat in 2019 (61 individuals), were absent in 2020, scarce in 2021 (two individuals) and were slightly more present in 2022 with twenty-two individuals.
+The Small Bay fish community does appear to have deteriorated in health since the start of the fish monitoring programme, with substantial and consistent declines in abundance of several of the more common species, this trend continuing into 2022.

-Within Big Bay, average harder, silverside, white stump, and Cape sole abundance observed during the 2021 sampling compared favourably to earlier surveys (Figure 11-5).
-White stumpnose abundance within Big Bay over the period 2015 - 2018 had recovered somewhat from the very low 2013 and 2014 results, crashed again in 2019 and then recovered slightly in 2020 to levels similar to the 2013 - 14 period (Figure 11-5).
-The 2021 white stumpnose abundance estimates are the fourth highest on record and the best recorded since 2011 (Figure 11-5).
-This recovery in white stumpnose abundance was seen in both Big Bay and the Lagoon and suggest a relatively good recruitment to juvenile nursery habitats took place during the summer of 2020 - 21.
-The strong elf recruitment in Big Bay evident in the 2016 and 2017 sampling has not re-occurred, with the species entirely absent from Big Bay catches for the last four surveys (four of the five times this has occurred in the 17-year survey history).
+Within Big Bay, average harder and white stump abundance observed during the 2022 sampling compared favourably to earlier surveys (Figure 10.4).
+White stumpnose abundance within Big Bay over the period 2015-2018 had recovered somewhat from the very low 2013 and 2014 results, crashed again in 2019 and then recovered slightly in 2020 to levels similar to the 2013-14 period (Figure 10.4).
+The 2022 white stumpnose abundance in Big Bay continued to improve from 2021 and are the third highest on record and the best recorded since 2008 (Figure 10.4).
+The sustained recovery in white stumpnose abundance suggest a relatively good recruitment to juvenile nursery habitats took place during the summer of 2021-22.
+The strong elf recruitment in Big Bay evident in the 2016 and 2017 sampling has not re-occurred, with only one individual caught in the 2022 sampling.
 Elf start to become sexually mature at one year (Maggs & Mann 2013), but as larger and older fish spawn exponentially more eggs, it will likely be several years before the strong 2016 and 2017 cohorts will be able contribute significantly to recruitment in the Bay (presuming the cohort survives beyond maturity and does not emigrate from the Bay).
 In the 2019 survey, elf were only caught at the Bluewater Bay site in Small Bay (33 fish) and a single individual at Kraalbaai in the lagoon, in 2020 and 2021 no elf were caught at any of the 16 sampled sites.
-Despite the concerning absence of elf recruits, the Big Bay juvenile fish community was diverse and the abundance of the most common species was above average, suggesting an overall good state of fish community health in 2021 (Figure 11-5).
+The 2022 elf juvenile was caught at the Strandloper site.
+Along with the concerning absence of elf recruits, the abundance of Cape sole was also down from the last two years, but still above historic average.
+Overall species diversity in the bay was down, with average abundance of the most common species, suggesting a poorer state of fish community health in 2022 (Figure 10.4).